compas-dev/compas_fab/docs/backends/ros/05_plan_motion.rst

-   The description on this page is specific to the MoveIt! planner backend, see :ref:`Core Concepts: Plan Motion<plan_motion>` for general information on plan _plan_motion.
+   The description on this page is specific to the MoveIt! planner backend, see :ref:`Core Concepts: Plan Motion<plan_motion>` for general information on plan motion.

 .. currentmodule:: compas_fab.backends